Kinto/kinto-changes/README.rst

     kinto.event_listeners.changes.use = kinto_changes.listener

-Now everytime a record is modified, the list of current timestamps is available at ``GET /v1/buckets/monitor/collections/changes/records``.
+Now everytime a record is modified, the list of modified collections is available at ``GET /v1/buckets/monitor/collections/changes/records``.